 of the GPS based Radar Detectors offered by both Escort and Beltronics

-such as the Passport Max, the Escort 9500ix, the Bel PRO 500, the Escort
+such as the Passport Max and Max2 and the Escort

-9500ci and the Passport IQ automatically sense the speed that you are
+9500ci automatically sense the speed that you are

 driving and adjust the sensitivity accordingly if switched into auto